brucewu16899/docker/README.md

 # Create an image with Python and NodeJS development environments
 docker build - < /vagrant/docker-templates/Dockerfile

+# Show the running containers
+docker ps

+# View the logs from the installation, see container ID above
+docker logs [ID]

 # List images
 docker images